 If a member’s life expectancy changes, for example due to ill health, the actuary can review the payment of the scheme pension to reflect any decrease in life expectancy.

-Please contact us for further details, should a member be considering the scheme pension option.
 We recommend members seek financial advice from a suitably qualified adviser before proceeding with this method of taking benefits.

 A lifetime annuity is purchased from a life assurance company.
 The annuity must be payable up to the member’s death or the end of any guarantee period should the member die within the period.